hzi-bifo/epitope-prediction/README.md

   ```
 * Run the main.py file with the following command.
   ```
-    python3 main.py -i inputfile.fasta -o outputfilename -m machine-learning-model
+    python3 main.py -i inputfile.fasta -o outputfilename -m machine-learning-model (the machine-learning-model has to be either general or viral)
   ```

     -i : This takes the input file with the protein sequence (in FASTA format) on which epitopes are to be predicted.

-    -o : The name of the output file.
+    -o : The name of the output directoru.
 This will contain the list of peptides which are predicted as epitopes.

     -m : Machine-learning model trained on the training set as a pickle file.
 Use __general__ for general predictions(default) and __viral__ for viral predictions